USDA-ARS-GBRU/MicroMPN_data-files/README.md

   **3. Folder: MicroMPN_soil_and_synthetic_communities

   - This folder contains the MPN and CFU count data from soil experiments conducted with synthetic communities.
+A total of six communities (C1 – C6), each composed of 10 strains, were evaluated for their biocontrol activity against R. solanacearum in soil microcosms.

    - 2.1. *Subfolder*: micrompn

       - This folder contains the input and output files used with MicroMPN (https://github.com/USDA-ARS-GBRU/micrompn.git).
 The output of MicroMPN includes MPN, MPN adjusted, Jarvis 95%       CI, and a rarity index.
 Analysis of data was performed in R and both MPN and MPN adjusted values were analyzed.
 However, the scientific paper only discusses and displays results       for MPN values.
 Regardless, the conclusions of the paper remained the same.

-      - micrompn_input - ""
+      - micrompn_input - "Copy_C1_C2_C3_T48.csv" and "Copy_C4_C5_C6_T48.csv"

       - micrompn_output - ""